Dmoke14/Personal-Finances/README.md

 ## Introduction and Data Collection

 How much money am I going to spend on various categories over the first three months of 2021?
 That is the question I would like to solve using the Data Analytics skills I have learned this semester.
-This answer will come from predicting 'Amount' values from different models.
+I am always trying to save (well, most of the time), and seeing how much money I may spend in future months may help me understand how I should be spending/saving my money now.
 The data I have available to help answer this question comes from my monthly transaction reports from my Apple Card since November 2019, as I use my Apple Card for most purchases.
+The answer will come from predicting 'Amount (USD)' values from different predictive models.

 The first step in any analytical project is to read in the Data and necessary Libraries.
 This is done and shown below.